Peter Frank (jurist)

-Peter-Herbert Frank (born 5 May 1968) is a German jurist who has been serving as Public Prosecutor General since 5 October 2015.
-Prior to this, he served as Attorney General of Bavaria in Munich.
+Peter-Herbert Frank (born 5 May 1968) is a German jurist who is currently serving as a judge in the Federal Constitutional Court in the second senate.
+Prior to this, he served as Public Prosecutor General and as Attorney General for the Higher Regional Court of Munich.

 Early life and education

 Frank was born in Lauda, and studied legal theory at University of Würzburg.
 During his studies, he joined the conservative Catholic Studentenverbindung Cheruscia Würzburg, which is associated with the Cartellverband.
 He completed both Staatsexamen in Würzburg with the highest possible marks.
 He was awarded a Doctor of Law from the University of Würzburg in 1995 in Criminal Law and Criminal Procedure.
 His doctorate was titled Die Verwertbarkeit rechtswidriger Tonbandaufnahmen Privater regarding the usability of illegal tape recordings by private persons.

 Professional career

 In April 1995, Frank joined the Bavarian State Ministry of Justice, and over the next twenty years was rotated through a number of roles, spending a short period as State's attorney for the State's Attorney's Office of Munich I. Frank then was a member of the Bavarian Landesvertretung, representing the interests of the federal state of Bavaria to the federal government.
 After this, he was a judge for the first district court of Munich.
 In November 2006, he returned to the Bavarian Ministry of Justice, serving under Beate Merk with roles in the personnel department and leadership.
 From February 2010 through September 2011, he was a judge at the Higher Regional Court of Munich.
 In October 2011, Frank returned to the Bavarian State Ministry of Justice, where he headed the personnel department, where he was involved in or responsible for all important hires, promotions, and relocations.
 In March 2015, Frank was promoted to Attorney General of the Higher Regional Court of Munich.
 Since 2007, Frank has been the editor of the Citizen's Handbook, published by the Federal Agency for Civic Education.